 Stuff I Can Do

-Your sleep needs to run like clockwork.
-Having a regular sleeping pattern is one of the best things you could do to get some rest and recuperation.
-As to when you fall asleep and wake up, see what works best for you!
+A good night’s sleep is key to feeling your best.
+Sticking to a regular sleeping pattern is one of the most important things you can do to get some rest and recuperation.
+As to when you fall asleep and wake up, see what works best for you and your lifestyle!